open-meteo/open-data/README.md

 However, there are two primary scenarios where downloading data locally is advantageous:

-1. **Research with Past Data:**
+1. **Research with Historical Weather Data:**
 Conducting intensive analyses on millions of events with varying locations and time steps is facilitated by having data available locally or on a dedicated high-performance VM instance.
-With Open-Meteo on AWS Open Data, you can download temperature data for the past 2 years at the full 9 km ECMWF IFS resolution within minutes.
+With Open-Meteo on AWS Open Data, you can download temperature data for the past 80 years using the Copernicus ERA5-Land dataset.
 Basic steps include:
 - Installing the Open-Meteo Docker image `docker pull ghcr.io/open-meteo/open-meteo`
-- Download archived ECMWF data for temperature from AWS `docker run open-meteo sync ecmwf_ifs temperature_2m --past-days 730` (roughly 8 GB)
+- Download archived ERA5 data for temperature from AWS `docker run open-meteo sync copernicus_era5_land temperature_2m --past-days 730` (roughly 8 GB)
 - Launch your local API endpoint `docker run -p 8080:8080 open-meteo serve`
-- Get data for individual coordinates `curl "http://<instance_ip>:8080/v1/archive?latitude=47.1&longitude=8.4&hourly=temperature_2m&start_date=20220101&end_date=20231031"`
+- Get data for individual coordinates `curl "http://127.0.0.1:8080/v1/archive?latitude=47.1&longitude=8.4&hourly=temperature_2m&start_date=20220101&end_date=20231031"`

 Note: Docker commands are exemplary.
 Follow the [Tutorial for downloading historical weather data](./tutorial_download_era5/) to get it working quickly.

-2. **Running Your Own Weather API:**
+1. **Running Your Own Weather API:**
 If you require an extensive amount of weather data through an API daily and wish to run your own weather API, you can obtain current weather data from Open-Meteo on AWS Open Data.
 The Open-Meteo Docker container can listen for newly published data and keep your local database up-to-date.
 Similar to using past weather data:
 - Install the Open-Meteo Docker image
 - Start the data synchronization for a given weather model `docker run open-meteo sync ncep_gfs013 temperature_2m,relative_humidity_2m,wind_u_component_10m,wind_v_component_10m --past_days 3 --repeat-interval 5`